AntonioKolosov/data-feed-service/README.md

 ### Build and publish to the Github registry the docker file for x64 architecture
 ```
-from GitHub repository run the publish action
+from GitHub repository Actions run the publish action
 ```